cathay4t/peripety/README.md

 * Daemon start all plugins and establish socket connections to each sender and parser.
 * Daemon and receiver listen on IP multicast socket.
-* Sender plugins gather events and send to daemon.
+* Collector plugins gather events and send to daemon.
 * Daemon send events to plugins base on their filter settings.
 * Parser plugins do the heavy work and generate synthetic event if needed.
 * Daemon send all synthetic events to receiver plugins via IP multicast socket.